dennislee22/Nifi-agenticAI/README.md

 <img width="1118" alt="image" src="https://github.com/user-attachments/assets/e0bdbe62-1048-4de8-8c2e-7b290e0c85c0" /><br>

 ## <a name="toc_2"></a>Reasoning
-The platform uses **FastAPI** to expose an inference API powered by a Transformer-based AI model.
-Clients send user comments (in a specific language), and the model returns analysis results, such as sentiment or classification.
+Reasoning engine analyzes the information, makes inferences/predictions using general-purpose of specialized AI model.
+In this demo, CAI uses **FastAPI** to expose an inference API powered by a Transformer-based multilingual **DeBERTa** model for concluding the sentiment of the streaming comments in real-time.
+Social media audience send comments in a specific language, and the model returns analysis results, in the form of **positive** or **negative** sentiment.

 <img width="658" alt="image" src="https://github.com/user-attachments/assets/35c4aad2-2ec4-493a-be05-256ab364d0ed" /><br>

-The model analyzes the sentiment and returns a structured JSON payload, for example:
+The output is returned in the form of structured JSON payload, for example:

 ```
 curl -X 'POST'  'https://malay-deberta.cml.apps.company.com/predict/' -H 'Content-Type: application/json' -d '{"text": "kamu sangat comel"}'